Illegal Entry into the U.S.: Can You Be Deported?

 Expedited removal allows immigration officers to remove certain noncitizens without a hearing in front of an immigration judge.
 This applies mainly to individuals caught near the U.S. border who entered the country illegally and have been in the U.S. for fewer than 14 days.
 Expedited removal can happen quickly, often without a formal court hearing.

-But don’t worry—if you fear returning to your home country, you can express this fear to an immigration officer, which might qualify you for an asylum interview instead of removal.
+If you fear returning to your home country, you should clearly tell an immigration officer that you can express this fear to an immigration officer, which might qualify you for an asylum interview instead of removal.
+If you fear return to your country, you should clearly inform immigration officials.

 The Deportation Process for Illegal Entry